The Last Time—Another S.B. Middlebrook Short Story

 "Why?
 What made you think that?"

 Three months later the Chief retired.
-At age sixty-one, he was able to put behind him a very successful career, and—to his surprise, his ex-wife and all three of his daughters, and his grand kids, came to his retirement party.
+At age sixty-one, he was able to put behind him a very successful career, and—to his surprise, his ex-wife and all three of his daughters, and his grandchildren, came to his retirement party.

-Exactly twenty-five years since he had left the Memphis PD and moved back home to Tupelo, he and his ex were talking about getting back together.
+Exactly twenty-five years since he had left the Memphis PD and moved back home to Tupelo, he and his ex-wife were getting back together.
+They were expanding and remodeling the home they bought together when they first got married.
+They needed a bigger house because they were planning on having lots of family get-togethers whenever they weren't traveling across the U. S. and beyond.

-"I'm a lucky man," he said to one of his other very special guests.
-"She brought it up.
-I got to think about it.
-But for her to even be considering taking me back, after all this time?
-I guess I'm just very lucky."
+"I'm a lucky man," the Chief said to one of his other very special guests.
+"When she brought it up a month ago, I got to thinking about it.
+I knew she was the only woman for me, and she told me I had always been the only man for her.
+For her to even be considering taking me back?
+After all this time?
+I went ahead and proposed knowing in my heart I'm just very, very lucky."

 "I'm surprised to hear you say that."
 Queenette was giving him nothing but frowns, knowing he was expecting a smile.
-"I know you know better than that, 'cause I raised you better than that."
+"I know you know better than that, 'cause I know good and well I raised you better than that."

-"You right, Mama Queen," he said, accepting a hug as he realized his mistake.
+"You right, Mama Queen."
+Leroy accepted a hug when he realized his mistake.
 "You and my first mama both raised me better than that.
 I'm not lucky.
 I'm blessed."

 "You better believe it.
 No such thing as luck.
 I know.
-I wasn't quite seventeen when I married a man nearly twenty years older than me.
+I was just seventeen when I married a man nearly twenty years older than me.
 Tupelo gossipers flapped they gums long and hard 'bout it, but it didn't bother me, 'cause I knew I was blessed.
-Ross senior.
+Ross senior?
 I loved him, and he adored me.
-A handsome man, outright owned a big old house left to him by his granny.
+A tall, handsome man, and he outright owned a big old house left to him by his granny.
 Our parents gave us their blessings, and we both knew our love was a blessing too.
 Only two things I never liked about Ross senior.
 Drove that big truck, and was always gone too much.
 That's why I started keeping folks children, mostly for company, even though I always did love kids.
 Then I got my daycare license, and before long, I was in business.
 Married ten years before our twins came along.
 Another fifteen before the accident took Ross senior.
-Son, you go on back to that woman.
+Son, I'm so glad you going back to that woman.
 Blind man can see she still loves you, and life moves real fast, bless God.
-Got to hold on to all the love you can find."
+Got to hold on to all the love you can find, and all you can keep."

 Twenty-five years ago, instead of leaving the police force, like he’d promised his wife he’d do once they had kids, Leroy had stayed on the force.
-He just couldn't leave, he told her.
-She was just too tired of being afraid for him all the time, so she left him.
+He just couldn't leave, he told her, and she told him she was just too tired to stay with him.
+Tired of being afraid all the time, afraid for his life.
+So she left him.
 After that, he left Memphis and moved back home to do something good for his hometown.
-He felt that things had changed enough in Tupelo for someone like him to get to be Chief of Police, so he worked and worked on a new dream, which came true for him.
+He felt things had changed enough in Tupelo for someone like him to get to be Chief of Police, so he worked and worked on a new dream, which came true for him.
 His goal had been to do something there that he felt only he could do—get black and white people working together against crime, without regard to race, creed, or color.
-He wanted his hometown to rise above the “us vs. them” mentality that plagued a lot of towns when it came to fighting crime.
+He wanted his hometown to rise above the “us vs. them” mentality that plagued a lot of towns and cities when it came to fighting crime.
 He wanted something more, something better, for his hometown.

 She was right.
-Among all his other accolades, thanks to Jenny Marie, Jessica Marie, Darlene Warren, and Becky Avery, Leroy Geiger captured the EEO Killer—before he could kill any other women.
+Among all his other accolades, thanks to Jenny Marie, Jessica Marie, Darlene Warren, and Becky Avery, Leroy Geiger, in his last time serving as a detective, had captured the EEO Killer before he could kill any other women.

-“Just because a black man has managed to earn and save seven million dollars,” he grumbled to his mother, “doesn’t mean he ought to spend it on a swanky apartment building up in New York City.
+“Just because a black man has managed to earn and to save $7-million dollars,” he grumbled to his mother, “doesn’t mean he ought to spend it on a swanky apartment building up in New York City.
 Even if it is in the best part of Harlem.
 Malcolm could have bought just about every commercial building in Tupelo with all that money.”

 “I think he’s leaving that for you to do,” his mother said.
 Queenette Brown smiled.
 She was very proud of her two boys and her girl.
-All her children were doing real well, and her old house was looking as new as it possibly could.
-Even the once squeaky front porch planks were completely modern and new.
+All three of her children were doing real well, and her old house was looking as new as it possibly could.
+Even the once squeaky front porch planks were completely modern and new, and none of them squeaked.

 When Jenny stepped into the living room that day, she immediately felt something was off.
-The old Steinway was still there; its stately elegance still filling the room with memories and warmth.
+The antique Steinway was still there; its stately elegance still filling the room with memories and warmth.
 But something very important was clearly missing.
 She walked over to the piano.
-The brown paper bag made a loud crumpling sound that got the attention of Uncle Ross and her grandmother.
+The brown paper bag she carried made a loud crumpling sound that got the attention of Uncle Ross and her grandmother when she opened it.
 She lifted out of the bag the doll that had now spent several months in Manhattan.
 Miss Livingston had helped Jenny get through some tough times, but now it was time for her to come home.
 After taking several photographs of the doll atop the newly restored upright piano, Jenny smiled.
-Miss Livingston looked beautiful in her new pink ball gown that was even more fitting and more elegant than the old one.
-Jenny was sure that doll was smiling an even bigger smile.
-And she was also sure it was because although Miss Livingston had enjoyed her first and last trip to New York City, the doll was thrilled to be back in Tupelo, living in Uncle Ross’s new old home.
-Jenny had brought her back because she was a fixture there, and it was the right place for her to be, where she and Uncle Ross could keep on protecting and preserving the goodness of the past, with their presence.
+Miss Livingston looked beautiful in her new pink ball gown that was more fitting and elegant than the sleeping gown she once wore, and her owner believed that doll had actually started smiling a bigger smile.
+She was sure it was because after enjoying her first and last trip to New York City, Miss Livingston was overjoyed to be back in Tupelo, living in Uncle Ross’s new old home.
+Jenny brought her back because it was where the doll belonged; she was a fixture there, and it was the right place for her to be.
+Miss Livingston belonged in the place where she and Uncle Ross could keep on protecting and preserving the goodness of the past, every day, with their presence.

 Questions & Answers